top of page

 • 2 percent goes to the General Fund, which covers enforcement of the tax, including monitoring and audits.

-Anyone staying in a hotel, motel, inn, and other short-term rental property for fewer than 30 consecutive days within the City of Tulsa is required to pay the tax, unless they qualify for an exemption.
+Anyone staying in a hotel, motel, inn or other short-term rental property for fewer than 30 consecutive days within the City of Tulsa is required to pay the tax, unless they qualify for an exemption.

 Hotel Guest Tax Exemptions